-As a climber/instructor, one of the things I am obsessed with is gloves.
-Having worn a whole selection, tested, tried and pushed them to their limit, I have yet to find the perfect all around glove.
+As a climber/instructor, one of the things I obsess with, are gloves.
+Having worn a whole selection, tested, tried and pushed them to their limit.
+I have yet to find the perfect all around glove.
 But I’m sure this is just a relative statement, and perfection in anything does not quite exist.

-Until I was suggested by someone to look into Hestra gloves.
-The more research I did, the more appealing these became, i.e. they have been around since 1936, and they only make gloves, so one would assume that when it comes to gloves, Hestra knows what they are doing.
+Someone suggested to me, looking at Hestra gloves.
+The more research I did, the more appealing these became, i.e. they have been around since 1936.
+They only make gloves, so one would assume that when it comes to gloves, Hestra knows what they are doing.

 The gloves I have tested for this review are the Hestra Ergo Grip Dexterity short gloves.